GAMS-dev/gamspy/docs/user/lag_lead.rst

    * - ``i.lead(n, "linear")``
      - Refers to the element of the ordered set ``i`` whose relative position in the set is ``Ord(i)+n``.
    * - ``i.lag(n, "circular")``
-     - Same as ``i.lag(n, "linear")``, only here the first element of the set ``i`` is assumed to be preceded by the last element of the set, thus forming a circle of elements.
+     - Same as ``i.lag(n, "linear")``, only here the first element of the set is assumed to be preceded by the last element of the set, thus forming a circle of elements.
    * - ``i.lead(n, "circular")``
      - Same as ``i.lead(n, "linear")``, only here the last element of the set is assumed to be followed by the first element of the set, thus forming a circle of elements.